TACC/coe-332-sp21/docs/week03/containers_intro.rst

 **IMAGE**

-A Docker images is a read-only file used to produce Docker containers.
+A Docker image is a read-only file used to produce Docker containers.
 It is comprised of layers of other images, and any changes made to an image can only be saved and propagated on by adding new layers.
 The "base image" is the bottom-most layer that does not depend on any other layer and typically defines,